Passive House Design Challenge

 Mass Save® Passive House Incentives

 Mass Save® offers a generous incentive program for new construction projects of five or more units to consider and certify building to Passive House standards.
 Both market-rate and affordable new construction projects are eligible.
-The program offers design-phase incentives; certified projects may be eligible for an additional $3,000 per unit.
+The program offers design-phase incentives; certified projects may be eligible for an additional $3,000 per unit (as of March 2025).

 Educational Resources and Certification